cyberark/conjur-authn-k8s-client/design/simple-client-configuration.md

 -   Conjur instance is available.
 Testing should support the following three configurations:

-    -   Conjur OSS in the Kubernetes cluster
+    -   Conjur Open Source in the Kubernetes cluster

     -   Conjur Enterprise master outside of Kubernetes cluster, followers inside the Kubernetes cluster